IBM/telco-network-cloud-drivers/content/user-guides/network-service-design/develop-a-network-service-package/implement-a-network-service-descriptor.md

 5. After filling in the above listed fields, the creation of the new descriptor can be confirmed by clicking the **Create** button in the lower left corner of the dialog box.

-As a result, a new *Assembly Descriptor* created in LM environment representing the implemented network service and accessible through **Assembly Descriptors** page within the **Service Designer**.
+As a result, a new *Assembly Descriptor* created in TNCO environment representing the implemented network service and accessible through **Assembly Descriptors** page within the **Service Designer**.

 ## Add elements